MEET ME ON THE PITCH

-FIU’s back-line of Anthony Hobbs, Joseph Dawkins along with Lyle Lindquist and Christopher Moffett, have helped limit opponents to only two goals in the second half of games.
-Freshman Robin Spiegel has been excellent between the pipes this season, allowing only eight goals through nine matches.
+FIU’s back-line of Anthony Hobbs, Joseph Dawkins along with Lyle Lindquist and Christopher Moffett, have helped limit opponents to only one goal in the second half.
+Freshman Robin Spiegel has been excellent between the pipes this season, allowing only seven goals through eight matches.

 Nine underclassmen have seen time significant time so far this season for the Panthers.
-Twelve of FIU’s 15 goals have been scored by sophomore Quentin Albrecht (7), sophomore Colby Burdette (3), Daniel Gonzalez (1) and freshman Patrick Ramdial (1) with freshman Robin Spiegel starting all nine matches between the pipes.
+Eleven of FIU’s 14 goals have been scored by sophomore Quentin Albrecht (6), sophomore Colby Burdette (3), Daniel Gonzalez (1) and freshman Patrick Ramdial (1) with freshman Robin Spiegel starting all eight matches between the pipes.
 Eight newcomers have also played significant minutes for the Panthers.

 PLAYER OF THE WEEK